RoboRobob/Cybersecurity/Threat types/Cyber Criminal.md

 The U.S. Department of Defense notes that cyberspace has emerged as a national-level concern through several recent events of geostrategic importance, including the attack on Estonia's infrastructure in 2007, allegedly by Russian hackers.
 In August 2008, Russia again allegedly conducted cyberattacks, this time in a coordinated and synchronized kinetic and non-kinetic campaign against the country of Georgia.
 Fearing that such attacks may become normalized in future warfare among nation-states, the military commanders intend to adapt the concept of cyberspace operations impact in the future.[41]
 Computer as a tool
-Main articles: Internet fraud, [[Spam]]ming, [[Phishing]], and Carding (fraud)
+Main articles: [[Internet]] fraud, [[Spam]]ming, [[Phishing]], and Carding (fraud)

 When the individual is the main target of [[cybercrime]], the computer can be considered as the tool rather than the target.
 These crimes generally involve less technical expertise.
 Human weaknesses are generally exploited.
 The damage dealt is largely psychological and intangible, making legal action against the variants more difficult.
 These are the crimes which have existed for centuries in the offline world.
-Scams, theft, and the like existed before the development of computers and the internet.
+Scams, theft, and the like existed before the development of computers and the [[internet]].
 The same criminal has simply been given a tool which increases their potential pool of victims and makes them all the harder to trace and apprehend.[42]

 Crimes that use computer networks or devices to advance other ends include: